evazion/danbooru-ex/ISSUES.md

 * Thumbnails previews
 ** Placement can be very wonky.
-** Currently disabled in preview/tag script mode - need a smarter way to trigger popups so they don't get in the way.
+** Currently disabled in when preview panel is open - need a smarter way to trigger popups so they don't get in the way.

 * Tag scripts
 ** Sometimes Ctrl+A selects all text on page.
+Caused when an <input> (i.e. mode select box) has focus.
 ** Dragging unselects currently selected posts.
 Holding shift while dragging should add posts to selection.
-** Should be able to shift+click to select everything between two points.
 ** Ctrl+T should invert script (foo -bar becomes -foo bar).
 ** Should support ctrl+z to undo.
-** Don't play nicely with thumbnails on /post_versions (conflicting click handlers).

-* Mode menu
-** If you're in preview mode or tag script mode on /posts and you visit a post (or anywhere else), you will still be in that mode.
-This is annoying.
+** Middle click removes cursor highlight.

 * Wiki:
 ** Collapsible headers: